rantahar/scicomp-docs/rse/become-a-rse.rst

 tenure-track academic career path.
 New RSEs will get a training period which rounds out any missing skills.
-They will also be involved in a complete support package: they will have the chance to be involved in teaching an infrastructure development.
+They will also be involved in a complete support package: they will have the chance to be involved in teaching and infrastructure development.